-Resource outturn was £413k lower than estimate.
-Budget cover was taken for a provision which is no longer deemed necessary.
-Notional costs were also lower than expected.
+Resource outturn was £358k lower than estimate.
+Salary and consultancy costs were lower than originally expected resulting in a lower level of income.
+In addition, budget cover was taken for a provision which is lower than expected.

 Key to Request for Resources